CastleRemy21/wwwwwwe/README.md

-Getting Started
+How to Start

-Optionally, add your Google API key to a .env file.
+Add your Google API key if you want to send a .env file.

-Provide your desired text input or use the default.
+Provide a text input or use the one given.

 Run python api.py to start the web server.

 Open the generated website in your browser.

 Run python post.py to send a POST request.

-On success, the response will include the number of text splits (based on chunk size and text length).
+If successful , the response will include the number of text splits (based on chunk size and text length).

-On failure, an error status code will be displayed.
+If failed, an error status code will pop up.

-Making a Request

-Refer to post.py for details on constructing requests.
+If you want to make a request, see post.py